hewner/csse403/ClassOutline.md

 Then we need the applicative functor.
 That adds on some qualifications:

-    class (Functor f) => Applicative f where pure :: a -> f a
+    -- this is built into haskell, don't redeclare it in your code class (Functor f) => Applicative f where pure :: a -> f a
         (<*>) :: f (a -> b) -> f a -> f b

 Which in Maybe's instance looks like this: